Eliza Lucas: Career

-Eliza was sixteen years old when she became responsible for managing Wappoo Plantation and its twenty slaves, plus supervising overseers at two other Lucas plantations, one inland producing tar and timber, and a 3000 acre rice plantation on the Waccamaw River.
-In addition, she supervised care for her extremely young sister, as their two brothers were still in school in London.
+Eliza was 16 years old when she became responsible for managing Wappoo Plantation and its 20 slaves, plus supervising overseers at the other two Lucas plantations.
+In addition, she supervised care for her younger sister, as their two brothers were still in school in London.
 As was customary, she recorded her decisions and experiments by copying letters in a letter book.
 This letter book is one of the most impressive collections of personal writings of an 18th-century American woman.
 It gives insight into her mind and into the society of the time.

 From Antigua, Colonel Lucas sent Eliza various types of seeds for trial on the plantations.
 They and other planters were eager to find crops for the uplands that could supplement their cultivation of rice.
 First, she experimented with ginger, cotton, alfalfa and hemp.
 Starting in 1739, she began experimenting with cultivating and improving strains of the indigo plant, for which the expanding textile market created demand for its dye.
 When Colonel Lucas sent Eliza indigofera seeds in 1740, she expressed her "greater hopes" for them, as she intended to plant them earlier in the season.

 After three years of persistence and many failed attempts, Eliza proved that indigo could be successfully grown and processed in South Carolina.
-While she had first worked with an indigo processing expert from Montserrat, she was most successful in processing dye with the expertise of an indigo-maker of African descent whom her father hired from the French West Indies.
+While she had first worked with an indigo processing expert from Montserrat, she was most successful in processing dye with the expertise of an indigo maker of African descent whom her father hired from the French West Indies.

 Eliza used her 1744 crop to make seed and shared it with other planters, leading to an expansion in indigo production.
 She proved that colonial planters could make a profit in an extremely competitive market.
-Due to her successes, the volume of indigo dye exported increased dramatically from 5,000 pounds in 1745–46, to 130,000 pounds by 1748.
-Indigo became second only to rice as the South Carolina colony's commodity cash crop, and contributed greatly to the wealth of its planters.
+Due to her successes, the volume of indigo dye exports increased dramatically from 5,000 pounds in 1745–46, to 130,000 pounds by 1748.
+Indigo became second to rice as the colony's commodity cash crop and contributed greatly to the wealth of its planters.
 Before the Revolutionary War, indigo accounted for more than one-third of the value of exports from the American colonies.